 - You cannot merge multiple disks by formatting them because they are independent of each other.
 Therefore, we recommend that you determine the number and capacity of disks that you need before you create them.

 - We recommend that you do not use Logical Volume Manager (LVM) to create logical volumes on multiple disks.
 This is because a snapshot can only back up data of a single disk.
 If you create a logical volume on several disks by using LVM, data discrepancies will occur when you roll back these disks.

 - If the disk is attached to a subscription instance, you can convert the disk billing method to subscription by upgrading the instance.
-For details about how to upgrade a subscription instance, see Upgrade configurations of Subscription instances.
+For more information about how to upgrade a subscription instance, see Upgrade configurations of Subscription instances.

 - If the disk is attached to a pay-as-you-go instance, you can convert the disk billing method to subscription by converting the instance to a subscription instance.
-For details about how to convert a pay-as-you-go instance to a subscription instance, see Switch from Pay-As-You-Go to Subscription billing.
+For more information about how to convert a pay-as-you-go instance to a subscription instance, see Switch the billing method from Pay-As-You-Go to Subscription.